 • How well the project proposal contributes to increased gender equality by integrating perspectives on sex and gender.

-• Potential to contribute to long-term societal and business benefits in countries in southern Africa outside of South Africa.
+• Potential to contribute to long-term social and economic benefit in countries in southern Africa outside of South Africa.

 Actors